Mattlister/designandconquer/README.md

 community reviewed my code and pointed out issues/ offered advice to aide me in improving my sites to produce something greater and so I'm really grateful for their consistent support and it's good to know we're in this together.
 I'd like to say thank you and acknowledge John Longgately and Shane Muirhead for their help in regard to issues I had with my Javascript and JQUERY code.
 I'd also like to say a big thank you to Anna Greaves and
-Anthony O'Brien for their ndepth code reviews.
+Anthony O'Brien for their indepth code reviews.

 ### Disclaimer